fplmarques/check_lo/README.md

 ![DR entry #3 of 25-01-16 corrected](./images/dr_entry_250116_3_corrected.jpg)

-### 2. Event reported by Public Health Agencies (e.g., WHO, PAHO, CDC, ECDC, GPEI, among others)
+### 2. Event reported by Public Health Agencies (e.g., WHO, PAHO, CDC, ECDC, GPEI, among others) <!-- I would put that section after the next one, attribution for multiple countries...So the attribution process is explained first, and then applied to Agencies -->
  - Entries in the **Daily Report** will no longer be attributed to institutions but only to geolocalities.

    - **Example:** Consider the following event from the **Daily Report** dated January 28, 2025: